arangodb/docs-hugo/site/content/3.12/arangograph/monitoring-and-metrics.md

 Additionally, you can access detailed logs via the **Logs** button.
-This allows you to apply filters to obtain logs from all server types or select specific ones (i.e. only Coordinators or only DBServers) within a timeframe.
+This allows you to apply filters to obtain logs from all server types or select specific ones (i.e. only Coordinators or only DB-Servers) within a timeframe.
 To download the logs, click the **Save** button.

 ![ArangoGraph Monitoring Servers](../../images/arangograph-monitoring-servers.png)